STORM-IRIT/Radium-Engine/doc/developer/material.md

 ### Making a material editable {#editable-interface}

-Material which implement the Ra::Engine::Data::ParameterSetEditionInterface might be modified at runtime.
+Material which implement the Ra::Engine::Data::ParameterSetEditingInterface might be modified at runtime.

-This interface exposes the method Ra::Engine::Data::ParameterSetEditionInterface::getParametersMetadata which return a json-formatted parameter set informations containing type, constraints and documentation on each editable parameter.
+This interface exposes the method Ra::Engine::Data::ParameterSetEditingInterface::getParametersMetadata which return a json-formatted parameter set informations containing type, constraints and documentation on each editable parameter.